HimanshuChauhan007/Terrform-Installation-Scripts/README.md

 **Working with Code**

-1. On MAC, open terminal and create a file using the command $vi main.tf and paste code mentioned in the Github repo.
-2. Save by pressing esc [Button] + wq! + Enter [Button]
-3. Create another file $vi terraform.tfvars and paste code from mentioned Github repo.
-4. Save the code by pressing ESC key and then typing $ wq!
-5. Jump to the directory location where you saved the files i.e., main.tf and terraform.tfvars
-6. Run $terraform init [To initiate terraform libraries]
-7. Run $terraform validate [To validate your code]
+Download the files, main.tf and terraform.tfvars and place them in a folder/directory or choice Jump to the directory or folder location on the terminal where you saved the files i.e., main.tf and terraform.tfvars Run $terraform init [To initiate terraform libraries] Run $terraform validate [To validate your code]
-8. Run $terraform plan [It will showcase what will be created]
-9. Run $terraform apply [It will create the infrastructure]
-10. Run $terraform destroy [It will destroy the created infrastructure]
+Run $terraform plan [It will showcase what will be created] Run $terraform apply [It will create the infrastructure] Run $terraform destroy [It will destroy the created infrastructure]